-A dressage test is a series of prescribed movements performed by horse and rider and assessed by dressage judges.

-A dressage competition is one or more horse and rider combinations performing the same prescribed test and assessed by dressage judges to determine the winner and ranking of performance.

-A dressage event is comprised of one or more competitions between individual mounted competitors, performing specified dressage tests.

-An Official event is an event approved by the EA, conducted by an EA affiliated club or organisation, and comprised of Competitive and/or Participation competitions.

-A Competitive competition is one where grading points can be accrued and recorded.

-A Participation competition is one where grading points are not accrued and recorded.

-A Restricted event is an event comprised of any level of test, conducted by an EA club for its own club members only and/or club activities for club members against invited EA members to a maximum level of Participation competition, up to and including current Novice test and Para-Equestrian tests.

-The bell includes any device used to signal to a competitor.

-Level refers to the standards of tests.
-(See rule 4.8.2 Definition of levels.)

-Organising Committee (OC) refers to an EA-affiliated organisation, group, society or body held to be responsible for the management of any dressage event.

-Competition area includes the competition arena and immediate surrounding area.

-Exercise area refers to the entire area covered by the park, centre, oval, showground or similar area where an event is being held.

-Warm-up area refers to an area designated by the OC as being the warm-up area for competitions.

-FEI-level tests refer to FEI level tests run under EA rules; FEI tests refer to FEI tests run at FEI sanctioned events.

-Horse refers to horses and ponies unless 'pony' is otherwise specified.

-Pony refers to ponies not exceeding 149 centimetres with shoes or 148 centimetres without shoes.

-A Combination refers to a horse or pony and rider combination

-A Ground Jury is made up of all of the officiating judges for an event or a competition.

-The Chef d'Equipe is a person assigned to be the manager of a team.

-FEI-sanctioned event refer to events that have approval from the FEI, i.e. CDI-W, Y, J or P or CDIPE.

-Steward is a trained, and currently accredited FEI or EA official responsible for ensuring that the event is conducted in accordance with the rules.

-Chief Judge is the judge positioned at C for the competition

-Gear check is having the horse and rider's equipment and attire inspected to ensure it complies with the rules
+- a) a dressage test is a series of prescribed movements performed by horse and rider and assessed by dressage judges - b) a dressage competition is one or more horse and rider combinations performing the same prescribed test and assessed by dressage judges to determine the winner and ranking of performance - a dressage event is comprised of one or more competitions between individual mounted competitors, performing specified dressage tests - an Official event is an event approved by the EA, conducted by an EA affiliated club or organisation, and comprised of Competitive and/or Participation competitions - a Competitive competition is one where grading points can be accrued and recorded - a Participation competition is one where grading points are not accrued and recorded - a Restricted event is an event comprised of any level of test, conducted by an EA club for its own club members only and/or club activities for club members against invited EA members to a maximum level of Participation competition, up to and including current Novice test and Para-Equestrian tests - e) the bell includes any device used to signal to a competitor - f) level refers to the standards of tests.
+(See rule 4.8.2 Definition of levels) - g) Organising Committee (OC) refers to an EA-affiliated organisation, group, society or body held to be responsible for the management of any dressage event - h) competition area includes the competition arena and immediate surrounding area - i) exercise area refers to the entire area covered by the park, centre, oval, showground or similar area where an event is being held - j) warm-up area refers to an area designated by the OC as being the warm-up area for competitions - k) FEI-level tests refer to FEI level tests run under EA rules; FEI tests refer to FEI tests run at FEI sanctioned events - I) horse refers to horses and ponies unless 'pony' is otherwise specified - m) pony refers to ponies not exceeding 149cm with shoes or 148cm without shoes - n) a Combination refers to a horse or pony and rider combination - o) a Ground Jury is made up of all of the officiating judges for an event or a competition - p) the Chef d'Equipe is a person assigned to be the manager of a team - q) FEI-sanctioned event refers to events that have approval from the FEI, i.e. CDI-W, Y, J or P or CDIPE - r) a Steward is a trained, and currently accredited FEI or EA official responsible for ensuring that the event is conducted in accordance with the rules - s) the Chief Judge is the judge positioned at C for the competition - t) a gear check is having the horse and rider's equipment and attire inspected to ensure it complies with the rules